Utah Administrative Code

-(a) The delay rental rate shall not be for less than $1 per acre, or fractional acre thereof, per year at the time the lease is offered.
+(a) The rental rate shall not be for less than $1 per acre, or fractional acre thereof, per year, at the time the lease is offered.

-(b) The minimum annual delay rental on any lease, regardless of the amount of acreage, shall in no case be less than $40.
+(b) The minimum annual rental on any lease, regardless of the amount of acreage, shall in no case be less than $500.00.

-(c) Delay rental payments shall be paid each year on or before the lease anniversary date, unless otherwise stated in the lease.
+(c) Rental payments must be received on or before the end of the lease year notwithstanding R850-5-200(3), unless otherwise stated in the lease.

-(d) Any overpayment of delay rental occurring from the lease applicant's incorrect calculation of acreage of lands described in the lease may, at the option of the agency, be credited toward the applicant's rental account.
+(d) Any overpayment may, at the option of the agency, be credited toward the lease account.

 (e) The agency may accept lease payments made by any party provided, however, that the acceptance of such payment(s) shall not be deemed to be recognition by the agency of any interest of the payee in the lease.
 Ultimate responsibility for such payments remains with the record title interest owner.

 (f) Rental credits, if any, shall be governed by the terms of the lease which provide for such credits.

 2. Continuance of a Lease After Expiration of the Primary Term.

 Unless otherwise provided in the lease, a lease shall be continued after the primary term has expired so long as:

 (a) the leased substance is being produced in paying quantities from the leased trust lands or from other lands pooled, communitized or unitized therewith, and lessee pays the annual minimum royalty set out in the lease; or